Wondering “what is a pallet jack”?

 Are you wondering: What is an electric pallet jack?

-Put simply, they’re manual pallet jacks with an electric motor added to them.
+Simply put, they’re manual pallet jacks with an added electric motor.

 These trucks are also sometimes called “walkie pallet jacks.”